CyrilleMesue/bioactivity_webapp/README.md

-# Predcting thr Bioactivity of Possible Compounds to Target Bromodomain Protein - Web App Deployed on Heroku
+# Predcting thr Bioactivity of Possible Compounds to Target Bromodomain Protein - Web App

-This web app predicts
+This web app predicts the Bioactivity of compounds that could possibly target bromodomain protein for curing testis cancer.

 The web app was built in Python using the following libraries:
 * streamlit